 Understanding the causes, impacts, and history of U.S. government shutdowns

-Live timer tracking the duration of the current government shutdown
+Total duration of the 2025 government shutdown

 A government shutdown occurs when Congress fails to pass funding legislation to finance federal government operations and agencies.
 When this happens, non-essential government services are suspended, and hundreds of thousands of federal employees are furloughed or required to work without pay.